2020-2021 WGMS Student Parent Handbook

 INTERVENTION SERVICES (IS)

-Reading, writing, and math support will be provided to those students in sixth, seventh, and eighth grades who need to improve their basic skills and comprehension.
-The entrance criteria for RtI is outlined in the District’s RtI Policy.
-RtI is scheduled during the regular school day.
+Literacy and math support will be provided to those students in sixth, seventh, and eighth grades who need to improve their basic skills and comprehension.
+Instructional support is scheduled during the regular school day and can be provided either in a push in or pull out setting or small group.

 MIDDLE SCHOOL PROMOTION POLICY